johcarsmi/gpsplot/readme.md

 to pan it.
 This was added in February 2016 with mouse wheel zoom.
 October 2019 the code was updated to remove implicit type conversions and old-style casts.
+In June 2020 the code was updated to process the data output by OsmAnd in its track file.
+This necessitated changing the double comparison in latlon.cpp to use the fabs() function from the cmath library.

 ### Credits
 The filedownloader code was taken straight from the Qt documentation site.